-Join us and our panel of distinguished experts* to explore and discuss the prehistory of the Fylde Peninsula, and contribute your ideas and questions to our future research.
+We invited researchers, students and enthusiasts to join us and our panel of distinguished experts* to explore and discuss the prehistory of the Fylde Peninsula, and contribute their ideas and questions to our future research.

 *Chairman: Chris Gosden.
-Panellists: Chantal Conneller, Vicki Cummings, Nicky Milner, Rick Peterson, Alison Sheridan and Alasdair Whittle
+Panellists: Chantal Conneller, Vicki Cummings, Antony Dickson, Denise Druce, Helen Evans, Nicky Milner, Rick Peterson, Alison Sheridan and Alasdair Whittle

 Below is part one of the research seminar, which includes an introduction to the project, a site tour, an overview of the finds and initial thoughts from our panel.